delenamalan/delenamalan/README.md

 My name is Delena Malan and I'm a full-stack software engineer from Cape Town, South Africa :south_africa: .

-I studied computer science at the University of Stellenbosch and have been working as a developer around 4 years.
+I studied **computer science** at the University of Stellenbosch and have been working as a developer around **4 years**.
 Currently I work mostly with Python (Django and Flask), Laravel (PHP), VueJS and some Ruby on Rails.
 I enjoy playing around with a wide range of technologies.

 In my spare time I enjoy hobbies including reading, watching films, cooking, listening to podcasts, swimming and playing squash.